Azure/bicep-types-az/generated/notificationhubs/microsoft.notificationhubs/2014-09-01/types.md

 * **primaryConnectionString**: string: Gets or sets the primaryConnectionString of the created Namespace AuthorizationRule.
 * **secondaryConnectionString**: string: Gets or sets the secondaryConnectionString of the created Namespace AuthorizationRule

-## ResourceListKeys
-### Properties
-* **primaryConnectionString**: string: Gets or sets the primaryConnectionString of the created Namespace AuthorizationRule.
-* **secondaryConnectionString**: string: Gets or sets the secondaryConnectionString of the created Namespace AuthorizationRule

 ## SharedAccessAuthorizationRuleProperties
 ### Properties
 * **claimType**: string: The type of the claim.